If you're searching for a child custody lawyer, you're probably looking for the "best lawyer," right?

 - Visit lawyer websites dealing with child custody.

 - Watch the informational videos on YouTube about child custody.

-Remember this information and advice you find on the Internet may not be any good.
-Still, all you are doing is gathering information and beginning your education to get an idea about your legal problem before you talk to a lawyer.
+Remember, this information and advice you find on the Internet may not be any good.
+Still, all you are doing is gathering information and beginning your education to get an idea about your legal problem before talking to a lawyer.

 Some of the information you find may be wrong.
 That is why you need to visit lots of websites.
 It would not be brilliant to rely on the information you find on any one website.
 The purpose here is to help you gather information to help you decide which lawyer to hire.

 This is not a plumbing problem.
-You know that you need to talk to a family law lawyer for the same reason you need a plumber, but this isn’t a plumbing problem.
-This is your life, your family, your retirement, your house, your future.
+You know that you need to talk to a family law lawyer for the same reason you need a plumber, but this isn't a plumbing problem.
+This is your life, family, retirement, house, and future.

-Every holiday you will now have to share your children with the other parent between two homes.
+Every holiday, you will have to share your children with the other parent between two homes.

 This is your retirement account balance you used to check every day and watched grow from your hard-earned work.